RsyncProject/rsync/rsync.1.md

 ## AUTHOR

 Rsync was originally written by Andrew Tridgell and Paul Mackerras.
-Many people have later contributed to it.
-It is currently maintained by Wayne Davison.
+Many people from around the world have helped to maintain and improve it.

 Mailing lists for support and development are available at
 <https://lists.samba.org/>.